Current members

 Postdoc (2011-2017)

 Stefano stayed in the lab after his PhD working on projects funded first by the British Heart Foundation (BHF) and then by the Biotechnology and Biological Sciences Research Council (BBSRC).
-As soon as he left the lab he joined Charles River Laboratories where he is now Senior Scientist.
+After about 10 years he left my lab to join Charles River Laboratories and he is now scientific researcher at ALBA synchrotron near Barcelona.

 Ivan Campeotto